dqops/dqo/docs/dqo-concepts/configuring-data-quality-checks-and-rules.md

 The default values for the `daily_partitioning_include_today` and `monthly_partitioning_include_current_month` is *false*.

-## Configuring issue severity levels
+## Configure issue severity levels
 The data quality checks in DQOps allow setting different rule thresholds for different data quality issue severity levels.
 The severity levels are **warning** to receive a simple warning when the issue is identified, **error** when the issue should be resolved, and should decrease the data quality KPI score,